Apurer/swift-zstd/README.md

 ## CI
 GitHub Actions runs `swift test` on macOS and Linux to keep the bundled C target building.

+## Development
+- This repo vendors Zstandard as a git submodule.
+Clone with `git clone --recurse-submodules` (or run `git submodule update --init --recursive`) before building or running tests.

 ## License
 The bundled Zstandard sources are licensed under the BSD 3-Clause license (see `LICENSE`).